Table of Contents

 Completing the Testing Accommodation Form

-The Testing Accommodation Form is the form that all instructors will need to complete in order for the Testing Center to know the dates of your exams and the standard exam administration details (these details can be edited per exam date as well).
+The Testing Accommodation Form is the form that all instructors will need to complete in order to review the DRC testing center procedures and policies and to specify exam dates/exam administration details (these details can be edited) for a course.
 To complete the Testing Accommodation Form, it can be accessed two different ways:

 - Via a link included in the emailed accommodation letter (called a Faculty Notification Letter in AIM) that you receive when a student selects testing accommodations for a course you are the instructor for.